jpa436/peak-bloom-prediction/models/readme.md

     Regression + Bagging, Random Forest
 3. MARS (max\_term = 40) : Mars, Mars with Adaptive Boosting

+The table below is the mean and variance of RMSE from 100 cross validation with the train-test ratio at 7 to 3.
+In the codes, they might have 20 cross validation but we later ran 100 cross validation to make more accurate result.

 ``` r
 models = c('Simple Linear Model', 'Lasso Regression','Ridge Regression',
            'Tree Regression','Tree + Bagging', 'Random Forest',